AMA-Labs/odc_drone_paper_notebooks/docs/notebooks_operation_manual.md

 The `ODC_DB_*` variables in the `build/docker/dev/.env` file are the connection credentials for the ODC database.
 The `ODC_DB_*` variables are set to match the default settings for the ODC database container, but if these settings were changed in the command for the `create-odc-db` target in the `Makefile` file, they will need to be changed here.

 If you want to access data on S3, you will need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables.
 By default, they are set to use the values of identically named environment variables.
-You should set these environment variables before running the UI.
+You should set these environment variables before starting the environment.
 Do not write these AWS credentials to the `build/docker/dev/.env` file directly.

 The pre-start configuration for the production environment in `build/docker/prod` is very similar to the pre-start configuration for the development environment.
 A notable difference is that the default port for the production environment is `8081`.